 The most dangerous of the sulfate group:

 SLS cleans oxidation of the surface, including the skin, leaving a film on it.
 This film can irritate the skin, cause itching, peeling, redness, allergies and, with prolonged use, skin diseases.
-SLS destroys the hydrolipidic defense of the skin – it reacts with lipids and degenerates them.
+This component destroys the hydrolipidic defense of the skin – it reacts with lipids and degenerates them.
 Thus, we can conclude that categorically it is not necessary to use cosmetics for face and body with sulfates in its composition.

 Triethanolamine and diethanolamine are pure carcinogens.
 Causes irritation, itching, allergies, dermatitis.
 In combination with other components can form nitrates.
 Especially dangerous in combination with SLS (SLES).
 Diethanolamine easily penetrates the skin and settles in various organs, it can be dangerous for the brain, kidneys and liver.